modalitysystems/modalitysoftware-docs/twa/TWA-FAQ.md

 **Not** to be confused with Teamwork Analytics Licence Keys below.

+## % Active Users Calculation

+The active users percentage is calculated by dividing the number of active users (a user who has made a call, joined a meeting or sent a chat/teams message) for a time period by the number of licensed teams users (see above).

 ## How do Modality Systems Teamwork Analytics Licence Keys work?